AntonioNoack/RemsEngine/src/me/anno/ui/README.md

 Panels are also a mandatory component for any window.

 To test your own UI elements, use the methods testUI(title, panel) or testUI3(title, panel).
-The later one ensures that your element uses the whole available space, not just the minimum.
+The latter ensures that your element uses the whole available space, not just the minimum.